 Swiss Agency for Development and Cooperation SDC

-The project contributes to innovations and credible visible changes in the Food and Natural Ingredients and Tourism sectors respectively.
-Building upon the objectives, achievements, and lessons learned of Phase I, in this current phase 2017 – 2021 the project will tackle private sector development and job creation with more emphasis on youth, women and minorities.
+The project contributes to innovation, consolidation, and sustainability in the Food and Natural Ingredients and Tourism sectors.
+Building upon the objectives, achievements, and lessons learned during the previous phase, in Phase III (2021 – 2025) the project will tackle private sector recovery, development, and job creation with more emphasis on youth, women and minorities.

 PPSE collaborates and seeks synergies with the business sector, business organizations, central and local level public institutions, other donor agencies and projects.